Relative Fourier-Mukai transforms for Weierstrass fibrations, abelian schemes and Fano fibrations: Introduction

-The main tool that we use for studying the group of relative Fourier-Mukai transforms is \cite[Proposition 2.15]{HLS08} that says that a relative integral functor between locally projective fibrations is a relative Fourier-Mukai transform if and only if its restriction to every fibre is a Fourier-Mukai transform.
-Another key result, proved in Proposition \ref{prop: ncte}, states that the kernel of a relative integral functor is a sheaf which is flat over the projection onto one of the factors if the same property holds for the restriction of the functor to every fibre.
-These two results together allow us to reduce many questions about relative integral functors to analogous questions for the absolute case.
-However, in order to be able to study the group of relative Fourier-Mukai transforms of a projective fibration with these techniques one should know in advance that the kernels of the Fourier-Mukai transforms of the fibres are shifted flat sheaves.
-This is indeed the case for the projective fibrations that we study in this paper.
-For Weierstra\ss\ fibrations this follows from the fact that all the Fourier-Mukai kernels of the fibres are shifted universal sheaves, see Proposition \ref{prop:flatkernel}.
-In the case of abelian schemes we prove it in Proposition \ref{flatness} by using certain results on semihomogeneous sheaves due to Orlov.
-For Fano and anti-Fano fibrations this is immediate since all the Fourier-Mukai transforms of the fibres are trivial.
+We prove that the kernels for relative Fourier-Mukai transforms for the fibrations considered in this paper satisfy the conditions of this Proposition.
+For Weierstra\ss\ fibrations this follows from the fact that all Fourier-Mukai kernels of the fibres are shifted universal sheaves, see Proposition \ref{prop:flatkernel}.
+In the case of abelian schemes we prove it in Proposition \ref{flatness}.
+For Fano and anti-Fano fibrations this is immediate since in this case all Fourier-Mukai transforms of the fibres are trivial.

-Taking into account these results and the previous knowledge of the structure of the group of autoequivalences of the fibres, we are able to completely describe the group of relative Fourier-Mukai transforms for Weierstra{\ss}, Fano and anti-Fano fibrations.
-In the case of abelian schemes we also determine the structure of this group under some specific conditions.
+The second key result that we need is the generalization to the relative setting of the well known fact which states that a integral functor that sends skyscraper sheaves to skyscraper sheaves is a trivial equivalence: